openshift/installer/docs/user/azure/limits.md

 3. external
   * Public IP address that load balances requests to port 6443 across control-plane nodes

-Additional Kuberntes LoadBalancer Service objects will create additional [load balancers][load-balancing].
+Additional Kubernetes LoadBalancer Service objects will create additional [load balancers][load-balancing].

 ## Increasing limits

-To increase a limit beyond the maximum, a suppport request will need to be filed.
+To increase a limit beyond the maximum, a support request will need to be filed.

 First, click on "help + support".
 It is located on the bottom left menu.